Sterling Heights, Michigan

-Sterling Heights is a city in Macomb County of the U.S. state of Michigan, and one of Detroit's core suburbs.
-As of the 2020 Census, the city had a total population of 134,346.
-It is the second largest suburb in Metro Detroit, and the fourth largest city in Michigan.
+Sterling Heights is a city in Macomb County in the U.S. state of Michigan.
+A northern suburb of Detroit, Sterling Heights is located roughly 18 mi north of downtown Detroit.
+As of the 2020 census, the city had a population of 134,346, placing Sterling Heights as the second-largest suburb of Detroit, and the fourth-most populous city in Michigan.

 History

-As a result of the War of 1812 and the 1817 Treaty of Fort Meigs, the area of Michigan Territory which now makes up Sterling Heights was first surveyed by Deputy Surveyor Joseph Wampler; his survey was approved on February 20, 1818.
+As a result of the War of 1812 and the 1817 Treaty of Fort Meigs, the area of the Michigan Territory which now makes up Sterling Heights was first surveyed by Deputy Surveyor Joseph Wampler; his survey was approved on February 20, 1818.
 Wampler had been one of two deputy surveyors of Perrysburg, Ohio, in 1816.

 Originally created as part of Shelby Township in April 1827, it was broken off as Jefferson Township in March 1835.
 In March 1838, it was renamed Sterling Township.

 Until the 1950s, Sterling Township was an agricultural area, largely devoted to growing rhubarb and other crops sold in Detroit.
 Road improvements led to decreased commute times and lower costs for the delivery of goods and services to and from businesses.
-The population increased when suburban homes were built for the workers in metropolitan Detroit's booming automobile industry.
-There was already a small village named Sterling in Arenac County.
-So when Sterling Heights was incorporated as a city in 1968, the word "Heights" was added to the township name to satisfy a state law that prevents incorporated municipalities from having the same name.
+The population increased when suburban homes were built for the workers in metropolitan Detroit's booming automobile industry, also becoming a prime destination for white flight from Detroit which had begun to occur at the time.
+When Sterling Township was incorporated as a city in 1968, "Heights" was added to the name to satisfy a state law that prevents incorporated municipalities from having the same name, as there was already a small village named Sterling in Arenac County.

-Gerald Donovan became the first mayor of the city and F. James Dunlop became the first mayor pro-tem.
+Gerald Donovan became the first mayor of the city and F. James Dunlop became the first mayor pro-tempore.
 In the 1960s and 1970s, many residents came to live in Sterling Heights to work in automobile plants operated by Chrysler and Ford.
 Lakeside Mall opened in Sterling Heights in 1976.

 The city is home to many groups of immigrants.
 It has received many people of eastern European origins, including ethnic Albanians, Bosnians, Croatians, Macedonians, Montenegrins, Poles, Serbians and Slovenians.
-After the 2003 U.S.-Iraqi War, millions of Iraqi citizens were displaced, particularly Iraqi Christians (Chaldean and Assyrian).
+After the 2003 U.S.-Iraqi War, millions of Iraqi citizens were displaced, particularly Assyrians, whom the majority of which adhere to the Chaldean Catholic Church.
 Of these, 30,000-50,000 resettled in Sterling Heights, giving parts of the city the nickname "Little Nineveh", especially around 15 Mile Road and Ryan.